Shidacea/Shipectral/README.md

 * Support for Dear ImGUI
 * ERB methods for text substitution
 * Support for project structures
+* Game development library for easier development
 * Modular design

 ## Structure

-(Not finalized yet)

-Shipectral (or Shidacea) is a game engine with different cooperating segments.

-The very core of Shipectral is a compound of crSFML and Anyolite, allowing for the direct usage of crSFML functions in Ruby scripts.
+The very core of Shipectral is a compound of crSFML, Dear ImGUI and Anyolite, allowing for the direct usage of crSFML and ImGUI functions in Ruby scripts.

-On top of this, the Shidacea library (SDClib) of the old Shidacea project is available, which provides more advanced game functions and support for more readable scripts, while still preserving the fast speed of the core functions.
+On top of this, the Shidacea library is available, which provides more advanced game functions and support for more readable scripts, while still preserving the fast speed of the core functions.